Resources

 • Begin by asking the school principal how you can partner with them to show support.
 They know their teachers best.

-• Pray for teachers in your own church.
+• Pray for teachers in your church.
 Recognize them at the beginning of the school year and have a time of prayer and commissioning for the year ahead.

 Involve your congregation

 • Create an “angel tree” with teacher names.
 Have members “adopt” a teacher and send a note and small gift ($5-10) once a month.
+Pray for the teacher and email a note of encouragement weekly.
+Celebrate them on special occasions.

 More ways to encourage